 There were several Localized large storm events in 2009-2011 and in 2017 there was a large forest fire in Sevier County.
 While the existing public and private solid waste disposal capacity was sufficient to absorb the higher amount of generated waste the storm events led to a greater awareness and recognition for increased emergency debris planning.

 PART 4 APPENDICES

-Appendix A: References to T.C.A. for Annual Reporting
+Appendix A: References in T.C.A. about Plans and Annual Reporting